-The Company invests primarily in structured mezzanine debt investments ("Debt") and equity growth capital ("Equity") of privately-held technology-related companies backed by leading venture capital and private equity firms and certain publicly-traded companies, in each case at all stages of development.
-The Company carries its investments at fair value, as determined in good faith by the Board of Directors.
+The Company invests primarily in structured mezzanine debt investments ("Debt") and equity growth capital ("Equity") of privately-held technology-related and life-science companies backed by leading venture capital and private equity firms and certain publicly-traded companies, in each case at all stages of development.
+The Company carries its investments at fair value, as determined in good faith by management and approved by the Valuation Committee of the Board of Directors.
 An unrealized loss is recorded when the Debt or Equity has decreased in value, including: where collection of a loan is doubtful, there is an adverse change in the underlying collateral, there is a change in the borrower's ability to pay, or there are other factors that lead to a determination of a lower valuation.
 Conversely, an unrealized gain is recorded when the Debt or Equity has appreciated in value.

-In most Debt arrangements, the Company also receives warrants from the borrower.
+In most Debt arrangements, the Company will receive warrants or other equity-related securities from the borrower.
 The Company determines the cost basis of the warrants received based upon their respective fair values on the date of receipt in proportion to the total fair value of the Debt and warrants received.
 Warrants and Equity are valued at fair value as determined by the Board of Directors, with unrealized gains and losses included in operations.
-In valuing warrants and Equity, the Board of Directors determines the fair value based upon the earnings of the issuer, sales to third parties of similar securities, the comparison to publicly traded securities, using a Black-Scholes pricing model, and other factors.
-The value of the warrants is deducted from the principal amount of the loan and the difference between the cost basis and the original principal amounts of the loan is accreted into interest income over the life of the loan.
+In valuing warrants and

+Equity, Management determines the fair value based upon the earnings of the issuer, sales to third parties of similar securities, the comparison to publicly traded securities, using a Black-Scholes pricing model, and other factors.
+The value of the warrants is deducted from the principal amount of the related loan and the difference between the cost basis and the original principal amounts of the loan is accreted into interest income over the life of the loan.